rootvikki/cv/README.md

 # cv
-BUILD YOUR OWN CV
+BUILD YOUR OWN CV!
-fast assured to grab
+fast assured to grab!
-v33.com
+v33.com!
-no aid.
+no aid.!